Celebration: The Video Collection: Critical response

 Douglas Wolk from Pitchfork Media commented that the DVD was "a lot closer to the mark [of celebrating Madonna's career].
 A lot of the fun of her career has always been its visual side."
 Don Shewey from Rolling Stone said, "The video exemplified the fact that there's no-one like Madonna, who can turn the music video in to an art-form."
 Chad Presley from Blogcritics felt that, "There's a healthy dose of nostalgia involved in watching these videos for anyone who grew up during the 1980s in particular. [...]
 The video quality is a mixed bag.
 Most of the visual problems crop up during the earlier clips, which were photographed on much more primitive equipment. [...]
 All things considered, especially when viewed on a Blu-ray player and hi-def TV, this is a pretty rough looking set.
 Even some of the later videos have an excess of visual noise and are lacking in sharpness."
-Ian Sturges from Daily Mirror commented, "Celebration is a journey [of Madonna] from coquettish wannabe to pop goddess to institution. [...]
-The videos parallel this transformation from her innocent cavorting on a Venetian gondola for 'Like a Virgin' to the determinedly X-rated couplings of 'Justify My Love' and 'Erotica', both of which were banned.
 Monica Herrera from Billboard was not impressed with the collection and was disappointed with the "dull quality of the videos.
 The collection is a probable shame in Madonna's catalogue, but a great one for her fans."
 Bönz Malone from Spin said, "Celebration: The Video Collection is a reminder that Madonna is, and always will be, a true video artist.
 You cannot ignore her contribution to the music video art form."
 Tim Sendra from Allmusic gave the DVD four and a half stars out of five, and commented that "it is indeed a celebration of Madonna's career and some of the most celebratory and thrilling pop music ever created."